PrasidhChauhan/PrasidhChauhan/README.md

-👋 Hi, I’m Prasidh Chauhan a high school student currently in college An aspiring developer and like learning new technology 👀 I’m interested in learning new technology
+👋 Hi, I’m Prasidh Chauhan a high school student currently in college Jaypee Institute of Information Technology An aspiring developer and like learning new technology 👀 I’m interested in learning new technology
 🌱 I’m currently learning C programming